Want to Try a Fasting Diet? Here’s How to Choose the Right One

-- Limit eating to a single 8-hour window every day, typically between noon and 8:00PM
+- This is an intermittent fasting diet where you limit eating to a single eight-hour window every day, typically between noon and 8 p.m.

-- For best results, limit carbs to dinner and stay hydrated throughout the day with water, plain black tea, or Bulletproof Coffee
+- For best results, limit carbs to dinner, and stay hydrated throughout the day with plenty of water.

-- After adapting to a 16-hour fast, try an 18-hour fast with a 6-hour eating window to get even more out of intermittent fasting.
+- After adapting to a 16-hour fast, try an 18-hour fast with a six-hour eating window to get even more out of intermittent fasting.

-Takeaways: 16/8 is one of the most popular fasting diets, and makes the perfect transition for anyone new to fasting.
-Basic 16/8 does not restrict your food choices during your eating window, but a low-carb diet with nutrient-dense foods can accelerate weight loss and boost your results.
+Takeaways: The 16/8 diet is one of the most popular fasting diets.
+It makes the perfect transition for anyone new to fasting.
+Basic 16/8 does not restrict your food choices during your eating window.
+However, a lower-carb diet with nutrient-dense foods can boost your results.

 5:2 fasting diet